Azure/AKS-Construction/docs/ContributingWizard.md

 Open the [default control config file](../helper/src/config.json), and locate the section corresponding to the tab (eg. Networking).
 Add a new key value pair, using the identical parameter name from the bicep and the **same default**.

-> Choosing the least obtrusive default value is generally the best tact.
+> Choosing the least obtrusive default value is generally the best approach.

 ![bicep config](images/wiz-bicep-config.png)